BartekButrym/prostore/README.md

 Create the `.env` file using the example of the already existing `.env.template` file.

-In order to run the application locally in a subdirectory, add `VITE_OCELOT_LOCAL=true` to your `~/.zshrc` file or execute it once `VITE_OCELOT_LOCAL=true npm run start`, as Vite config needs to pick up this variable as well.

 #### 2. Installation and running

 To run the project install dependencies locally using npm: